NoMargins/Airport/README.md

 # Airport
 💎[Click here and watch live this website](https://dynamic-biscochitos-0e866b.netlify.app/)💎

-This is a web-based application built with React that provides a landing page for airport with flights information.
+This is a responsive web-based application built with React that provides a landing page for airport with flights information.
 On this application, users can search information about existing flights and view details about them.

 The tech stack is: